-4.1 Peer-on-peer abuse
+4.1 Child-on-Child Abuse

 Our school may be the only stable, secure and safe place in the lives of children at risk of, or who have suffered harm.
 However, on occasions their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.